ros-infrastructure/robots.ros.org/_posts/2023-08-25-husarion-panther.md

 ---
 layout: post
 title: Panther
-date: 2021-08-11
+date: 2023-08-25
 description:
 icon: /assets/img/robots/husarion-panther/panther_icon.jpg
 image: /assets/img/robots/husarion-panther/panther_1.jpg
-introduction: Panther is an industrial grade, professional UGV designed with outdoor environment in mind.
-It is an autonomous, open source robot platform running on ROS (Robot Operating System).
-Depending on the use-case it can be equipped with a LIDAR, RGB-D camera, robotic arm and other hardware.
-It can be used in a variety of applications such as agriculture, logistics, rescue, inspection and more.
+introduction: Autonomous, mobile robot (AMR) platform dedicated for outdoor environment.
+Compliant with IP54 or IP66 rate of protection.
+Depending on the use-case it can be equipped with a robot arm, LIDAR, RGB-D camera, GPS, UWB and other additional equipment.
+It can be used in various areas of application such as agriculture, rescue, inspection and many more.
 main-class: 'ground'
 color: '#EF0A15'
 tags: